As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Operate your diffuser away from areas where your pet relaxes, plays, eat or sleeps.
 And after using the diffuser, keep it in a tall shelf, kitchen counter or in a place where your dog cannot knock it over and potentially expose himself to the oils.

-- If your dog is on any medication or has an ongoing medical condition, speak to your vet before using or diffusing any kind of essential oil in their environment.
+- If your dog is nursing, pregnant, on medication or has an ongoing medical condition, speak to your vet before using or diffusing any kind of essential oil in their environment.

 - Never leave a running essential oil diffuser and your dog unattended.
 Only diffuse oils when you or another responsible family member is present.

-It is true that thieves oil and other essential oils may have medicinal or relaxing properties but you should understand that by the time you are enjoying the scent of these oils, they might be overpowering or nauseating your dog.
+It is true that diffusing thieves oil and other essential oils may have medicinal or relaxing effects but you should understand that by the time you are enjoying the scent of these oils, they might be overpowering or nauseating your dog.

 Is Lemongrass Oil Safe For Dogs?